gsalaman/recipes/ravioli.md

 * 1/3 cup minced basil

 Dough:
-* 400 g all purpose flour
+* 400 g all purpose flour  (a little more than 2 cups)
 * 250 g eggs (4) plus olive oil to make up the difference.
+4 eggs for me was right above 200...could go 5 with no oil?
 Mix in food processor.
 Vac seal in fridge for 1 hr.

 Sauce: